Is there a way to prevent your phone to become fully filled with social media content? I’m using Dandelion* and Fedilab.

 There is.
 Just don’t use the app which behaves like that.
 Or ask developers to fix it

-You clear App caches to free up some memory.
+You can clear App caches to free up some storage.
 Here’s how that should work on most Android versions.

 - go to the list of all apps